-- fees for the transfer and registration of shares charged by the registrar and transfer agent for the shares in the United Kingdom (i.e. upon deposit and withdrawal of shares); - (i.e. upon deposit and withdrawal of shares); expenses incurred for converting foreign currency into US dollars; - expenses for cable, telex and fax transmissions and for delivery of securities: - taxes and duties upon the transfer of securities (i.e. when shares are deposited or withdrawn from deposit); - fees and expenses incurred in connection with the delivery or servicing of shares on deposit; and - fees incurred in connection with the distribution of dividends.
+- fees for the transfer and registration of shares charged by the registrar and transfer agent for the shares in the United Kingdom (i.e. upon deposit and withdrawal of shares); - expenses incurred for converting foreign currency into US dollars; - expenses for cable, telex and fax transmissions and for delivery of - securities: taxes and duties upon the transfer of securities (i.e. when shares are deposited or withdrawn from deposit); - fees and expenses incurred in connection with the delivery or servicing of shares on deposit; and - fees incurred in connection with the distribution of dividends.